Dear Allen Academy Parents,

 When your child is absent from school with an illness, we ask that you please email [email protected] and cc your child's homeroom teacher or advisory teacher.
 This will get the information to the correct parties.

-In addition, here are links to the Texas Department of Health’s requirements regarding vaccines for students in PK and K-12 for reference.
+In addition, here are links to the Texas Department of Health’s requirements regarding vaccines for students in EC and K-12 for reference.
 Please submit updated shot records to the Nurse’s Office in the event that your child receives immunizations throughout the school year.

 Please feel free to call or email me to discuss any issues or special healthcare needs of your child.